christopherdro/react-native-alt-date-time-picker/README.md

-## React Native - DateTime Picker
+## react-native-alt-date-time-picker

-Alternative UI for date/time selection
+Alternative UI for date/time selection using moment.js